 - Set a fixed bedtime: Try to keep bedtimes within a consistent window every night—even on weekends—to regulate circadian rhythms.

 Consistency here beats perfection—small steps count toward healthier habits over time.
+Practical ideas from AAP bedtime routines for school-aged children can also help families build a routine that feels realistic and sustainable.

 The Role of Parents in Enforcing Bedtimes